kryan17/kryan17.github.io/Characters/981237KnucklesBaloney.md

 __If asked how your car broken down say:__

 <p> If I knew the answer to that I wouldn’t have called a mechanic, would I?
 All I know is there was a sound like a gunshot and then the car grinds to a halt.
-I can’t believe my lucky finding this place.
+I can’t believe my luck finding this place.
 I thought I was going to be stuck in the middle of nowhere! </p>

 __If asked whether you like Catsby Hall, if you’re INNOCENT say:__

 <p> It’s a swell digs.
-I’d like my whole family to move in here by that’s beside the point.
+I’d like my whole family to move in here but that’s beside the point.
 I feel very fortunate running into all the people here – Mr. Catsby with his generous nature, and even Ginger had a familiar face. </p>

 __If asked whether you like Catsby Hall, if you’re GUILTY say:__

 <p> It’s a swell digs.
-I’d like my whole family to move in here by that’s beside the point.
+I’d like my whole family to move in here but that’s beside the point.
 I feel very fortunate running into all the people here – Mr. Catsby with his generous nature, and even Ginger had a familiar face.
 Catsby Hall seems like a place that’s full of respect which is good.
 ‘Cos if I see someone disrespecting a place like this or me, why I oughta… </p>

 <h2> Act Two – Sophisticats </h2>